What is Magento?: A Beginner’s Guide to Adobe Commerce

 Luckily, Adobe maintains a free, open-source version called Magento Open Source (using the old name of the software).
 While this article will primarily cover Magento Open Source, it’s important to know a few differences between the two offerings.

 Previously called Magento Community Edition, Magento Open Source is literally an open-source, ecommerce platform.
 The term “open source” simply means users have the ability to modify the source code used to create the platform.
 This makes the platform endlessly customizable.
 If needed, business owners can hire programmers to make source-code edits required to ensure their online stores run exactly how they want.

-You can download and use Magento Open Source for free, but you must purchase your domain name and web hosting package separately.
-Once you sign up with a web host, you can install Magento through your host’s cPanel® software or via file transfer protocol (FTP).
-You’ll find a number of extensions and themes available for this platform as well, making Magento Open Source the best choice for most small businesses.
+You can download and use Magento Open Source for free, but you must purchase your domain name and web-hosting package separately.
+Once you sign up with a web hosting provider, you can install Magento Open Source through your web host’s cPanel software or via file transfer protocol (FTP).
+While the installation process can seem complicated, once you sort out your hosting and installation, Magento Open Source is a great option for most small businesses.